 The Medical Student's Guide to PM&R

-Most PM&R residencies are three-year programs and offer positions starting at the PGY2 level, which means that the medical student must seek a transitional/preliminary year in addition to an advanced residency spot.
-Some residencies offer a four-year program which integrates the first year of basic clinical training into their curriculum.
+Most PM&R residencies are 3-year programs and offer positions starting at the PGY2 level, which means that the medical student must seek a transitional/preliminary year in addition to an advanced residency spot.
+Some residencies offer a 4-year program, which integrates the first year of basic clinical training into their curriculum.

 The remainder of the residency is filled with outpatient rotations which may include the following: